m3hakkaushik/WEB-DEV-2501410004/README.md

 Files in Repository

-LAB1/labassignment1(html) : use of html only to create a portfolio website LAB2/labassignment1(CSS) : use of css to style the "labassignment1(html)"
+LAB1/labassignment1(html) : use of html only to create a portfolio website.

+LAB2/labassignment1(CSS) : use of css to style the "labassignment1(html)"

 ---